paulwizviz/narwhal/README.md

 # Overview

-`Narwhal` is an open-source Go module designed to help developers seamlessly integrate container technologies into their applications.
+`Narwhal` is an open-source Go module designed to help developers seamlessly integrate operations to trigger containers into their applications.

 ## Project Scope

-The library provides high-level abstractions for container operations to perform various tasks.
+The library provides high-level abstractions of container operations to perform various tasks.
 For instance, using container-based artifacts to compile C source code and many other potential use cases.

 ## Audience